thinkb4/a-walk-in-react/day_04.md

 **Summary:**
 The dependencies array should contain every value used by the Effect.
 - If there is no array the Effect will ran every time the component renders.
-- An empty array will caouse the Effect to run once after the  initial render.
+- An empty array will cause the Effect to run once after the  initial render.
 - Dependencies should include all the values inside the component that are used inside the effect.

 > *Note:* Keep in mind if those values are constantly updated it will cause Effect to constantly rerun.